 The Confederated Tribes of the Umatilla India Reservation (CTUIR) serves as an example of a quality TERO.
 One of TERO's duties for CTUIR is to review on-the-job training hours for tribal apprenticeship programs.
 Review and monitoring of training helps ensure on-the-job training takes place, thus ensuring tribal members become skilled to stay employed.
+From a resilience perspective, this review and monitoring ultimately helps build a resilient workforce that can not only stay employed, but better shift between industries and jobs when employment is threatened by external circumstances.
 Materials that TERO offers to assist contractors include a list of qualified Native American referrals of various trades and varying skill levels.
 Services and programs offered by TERO may include: